zhorton34/vue-service-container-laravel-example/readme.md

 2. `cd vue-service-container-laravel-example`

+3. `composer install` (requires php and composer are installed on your system)

+4. `npm install` (requires node and npm are installed on your system)

-3. `php artisan serve` (requires php to be installed on your system)
+5. `php artisan serve` (requires php to be installed on your system)

-4. `npm run watch` (requires node & npm are installed on your system)
+6. `npm run watch` (requires node & npm are installed on your system)